Skip to content

 be specified here or in a config file.

---memory-per-task TEXT Target maxium memory usage per MPI task, not
+--memory-per-task TEXT Target maxium memory usage per task, not

 a hard limit.
 Astropy convertable or float